*Disclaimer: This post is in partnership with Sentinel Leisure Trust

 For Joshua’s fourth birthday earlier in the Summer, we wanted to give him his first proper party.
-For his first party, we took him out for a day trip to our local SeaLife in Great Yarmouth and had our family round for a buffet in the afternoon; we kept a similar theme for the following years too.
+For his first birthday, we took him out for a day trip to our local SeaLife in Great Yarmouth and had our family round for a buffet in the afternoon; we kept a similar theme for the following years too, taking him for a day trip somewhere rather than a party.

 But this year, with him being at preschool and gaining a few friends, we thought it would be nice for him to have fun with his own friends on his birthday.
 Especially considering that he is the only child in our family really, so it limits us a lot when we have just family-only parties.